SystemsApproach/ops/intro.rst

 technologies.
 Kubernetes and Helm are two high-impact examples.
 These cloud best-practices are now available to enterprises as well, but they are often bundled as a managed service, with the cloud provider playing an ever-greater role in operating the enterprise’s services.
-Outsourcing IT responsibility to a cloud provider is an attractive value proposition for many enterprises, but comes with the risk of increased dependence on a single provider.
+Outsourcing portions of the IT responsibility to a cloud provider is an attractive value proposition for many enterprises, but comes with the risk of increased dependence on a single provider.
 This equation is complicated by the increased likelihood that Mobile Network Operators